lal1020/pdfbox-ais-client/docs/use-the-AIS-client-via-CLI.md

 Use the _-init_ parameter to create a set of configuration files in the local folder.
 These files can then be customized for your own case.

-Use the _-v_ and _-vv_ parameters to have more detailed logs in the console, including the exchanged HTTP request and response fragments.
+Use the _-v_, _-vv_ and _-vvv_ parameters to have more detailed logs in the console, including the exchanged HTTP request and response fragments.

 ## Examples
 Start with a fresh set of configuration files: